Q: What is a charter school?

 Q: Are there special requirements to enroll in a KIPP NYC charter school?

-No. While application processes vary from state to state for other charter schools, KIPP NYC charter schools are free and open to all children.
+No. While application processes vary from state to state for other charter schools, KIPP NYC charter schools are free and open to all children in New York State.
 Similar to all NYC charter schools, KIPP NYC schools give enrollment preference to siblings of students currently enrolled, students who reside in the same community school district where the school is located, and children of KIPP staff.
 In addition to these preferences, our schools also give enrollment preference to students who are eligible for the federal free or reduced-price meal program.
 KIPP NYC’s enrollment process is conducted by a blind, randomized lottery that is overseen by a third party, which notarizes the results for the NYC Department of Education.